 - 1. To estimate the total annual load of total nitrogen and total phosphorous exiting the Wabash River. - 2.
-To determine the contribution of the Wabash River to low dissolved oxygen levels in Smithland pool in the Ohio River.
+To determine the Wabash River's contribution and causes of low dissolved oxygen levels in the Ohio River Smithland pool.

-In order to accomplish these goals, three tasks were identified in the approved scope of work:
+In order to fulfill this mission, four tasks were identified in the approved scope of work: